KerstenDoering/CPI-Pipeline/ReadMe.rst

 How to run the Kernel Pipelines
 *******************************

-- This section describes how to use run the APG and SL kernel with the combined data set (DS), DS1, and DS2 in different modes:
+- This section describes how to use run the APG and SL kernel with the combined data set (CPI-DS), CPI-DS_IV, and CPI-DS_NIV in different modes:

     - CV: 10x-cross-validation

-    - PR: prediction, based on the trained model of the combined data set (DS)
+    - PR: prediction, based on the trained model of the combined data set (CPI-DS)

     - XX: cross-corpus training and prediction on user-specific data sets